TLCFEM/ezp/README.md

 ## Example

 It is assumed that the root node (rank 0) prepares the left hand side $$A$$ and right hand side $$B$$.
-The solvers distrbute the matrices to available processes and solve the system, return the solution back to the master node.
+The solvers distribute the matrices to available processes and solve the system, return the solution back to the master node.

 The solvers are designed in such a way that all `BLACS` and `ScaLAPACK` details are hidden.
 One shall prepare the matrices (**on the root node**) and call the solver.